5 min read time

 Strengthen creative content plans

 Having defined your buyer personas, share ideas for what content topics may be of most interest to prospects and also existing clients.
 Again, joint input here can prove to be invaluable.
 Working together to brainstorm what type of content would be of interest, and what is planned, can help pinpoint any gaps and areas that could be enhanced.
+Then look to how teams can work together to share and distribute that content- ask what content can boost pipeline movement for sales as well as marketing.

 Now you have defined all the important stuff and you’re ready to go, don’t stop talking!
 Set up regular meetings to keep assessing, revising and strengthening your sales process.
 These meetings don’t always have to involve every single member of both teams, you could for example put together a taskforce with representatives from each.
 But make sure you do all try and sit around the table together at least once a year, to do a full review of how it’s all going.

 You need to keep checking that this core information is still correct and up-to-date, and keep feeding back on any new insights that have been gained.
-Consider all the ways you could improve the process even more, so it becomes an ongoing sequence of adjustment and refinement – evolving as your prospects, the comms channels you use and your wider company goals evolve.
+Consider all the ways you could improve the process even more, so it becomes an ongoing sequence of adjustment and refinement – evolving as your prospects, the communication channels you use and your wider company goals evolve.
 Keep sharing ideas and keep celebrating the successes you’ve achieved together.
 And pretty soon, you could be an unstoppable force.

 Hungry for more?
 Our eBook includes practical step by step guidance on how to get both sales and marketing rowing in the same direction - for the benefit of everyone!